syncfusion-content/flutter-docs/Flutter/calendar/headers.md

 ---
 layout: post
-title: Header of Syncfusion Flutter Calendar | Scheduler
+title: Headers in Flutter Event Calendar widget | Syncfusion | Scheduler
-description: Learn about the header and view header and their customization in Syncfusion Flutter Calendar widget
+description: Learn here all about headers feature of Syncfusion Flutter Event Calendar (SfCalendar) widget and more.
 platform: flutter
 control: SfCalendar
 documentation: ug
 ---

+# Headers in Flutter Event Calendar (SfCalendar)
+You can learn about the header and view header height, date format, and appearance support of SfCalendar.

 ## Header